jahilldev/hypnode/README.md

 # SSR

 `hypnode` provides a fallback Virtual `DOM` representation for server side rendering (universal rendering).
 You can use this output to generate a complete `HTML` representation of your app.
-This output depends on a `window.document` reference being defined, if it is, `hypnode` will return a standard `HTMLElement`.
-A prebuilt utility that provides this can be found here: [`hypnode-server`](https://github.com/jhdevuk/hypnode-server)
+This output depends on a `window.document` reference being undefined, if it is, `hypnode` will return a virtual `DOM` object.
+A prebuilt utility that can convert this into an `HTML` string can be found here: [`hypnode-server`](https://github.com/jhdevuk/hypnode-server)

 # TypeScript